johnwlockwood/karl_data/README.md

 Split data
 ----------------------

-Use split_file to split up your data files.
+Use split_file to split up your data files or use

     import os
-    from karld.loadump import split_file
+    from karld import split_csv_file

     big_file_names = [
         "bigfile1.csv",